JustalK/INFORMATIONS/system/SYS_bitbucket_pipeline_cd.md

 ```

 3. Press enter until you get the image of the SHH
-4. List the contents of ssh to view the key files :
+4. List the contents of ssh to view the key files, you should see 3 files :

 ```
 $ ls ~/.ssh